Becksteinlab/zarrtraj/joss_paper/paper.md

-Initial benchmarks show that `Zarrtraj` can iterate through an AWS S3 cloud trajectory (load into memory one frame at a time) at roughly 1/2 or 1/3 the speed it can iterate through the same trajectory from disk and roughly 1/5 to 1/10 the speed it can iterate through the same trajectory in XTC format \autoref{fig:benchmark}.
+Initial benchmarks show that `Zarrtraj` can iterate through an AWS S3 cloud trajectory (load into memory one frame at a time) at roughly 1/2 or 1/3 the speed it can iterate through the same trajectory from disk and roughly 1/5 to 1/10 the speed it can iterate through the same trajectory on disk in XTC format \autoref{fig:benchmark}.
 However, it should be noted that this speed is influenced by network latency and that writing parallelized algorithms can offset this loss of speed.